BashGui/easybashgui/docs/install.md

 Simplified way to code bash made GUI frontend dialogs! - Installation document!

+**IMPORTANT* for some distro there are packages for [OBS bashgui](https://software.opensuse.org//download.html?project=home%3Avenenux%3Abashgui&package=easybashgui)

 ## Requirements

 * Dialog backend that will act as frontend GUI: